khazenS/Mental-Health-Model/README.md

 HANDLING MISSING VALUES

-  -Missing values in the Mental Health Condition feature were treated as an “Unknown” category.
+  - Missing values in the Mental Health Condition feature were treated as an “Unknown” category.
-  -This approach avoids data loss while preserving meaningful information.
+  - This approach avoids data loss while preserving meaningful information.

 ENCODING CATEGORICAL VARIABLES
   Categorical features were transformed using One-Hot Encoding, including: